Jonatan6/Tic-Tac-DS/README.md

 # Tic Tac DS
 ![icon](https://i.imgur.com/bIpQx2b_d.webp)

-Tic Tac DS is a small game that i programmed for the Nintendo DS in C.
+Tic Tac DS is a small game that I programmed for the Nintendo DS in C.

 Currently it has 2 modes: *Multiplayer* and *CPU Battle*, The CPU has 3 difficulties.